 Vast majority of the reviews of this water filtration system are positive but occasionally you will find someone who had problems with their model.
 The most common complaints being either the filtering system slowed down after a few uses or the backflushing/reverse filtration system no longer worked properly.

-It isn’t clear exactly why these problems occur but generally it is due to lack of proper maintenance or the user trying to filter very dirty water.
-The Platypus GravityWorks High-Capacity Water Filter System for Group Camping and Emergency Preparedness, 4.0 Litersystem does need some basic upkeep to work properly and if you ignore the advice of Platypus you may run into problem.
+It isn’t clear exactly why these problems occur but generally, it is due to lack of proper maintenance or the user trying to filter very dirty water.
+The GravityWorks system does need some basic upkeep to work properly and if you ignore the advice of Platypus you may run into a problem.
 Also, it is always a good idea to try and use the clearest water available to prevent silt buildup.

 Problems with the GravityWorks are rare but everyone should have some kind of backup filtration with them just in case, regardless of whether they use this system or any other.
 All in all this filtering system has really made a name for itself as a must-have piece of gear for pretty much anyone- whether you are a hiker, kayaker or weekend warrior camper.